kubeshop/testkube/docs/tests-getting-results.md

-# Getting Testkube scripts execution results
+# Getting Testkube tests execution results

-We could see how simple it is to create and run Testkube scripts execution.
+We could see how simple it is to create and run Testkube tests execution.
 The good news is that getting results is also simple.

 ## Getting test executions after test is executed